 Decomposition occurs naturally in soil.
 Composting is managed decomposition of organic matter which occurs in piles, bins or windrows.
 The conditions in these systems are conducive to creating humus and generate considerable heat.
 If set up correctly, compost piles should experience temperatures as high as 50 - 75°C during the decomposition phase.
 Soil organisms that prefer moderate temperatures, or mesophiles, carry out most of the decomposition.
 They generate heat as a by-product and raise the temperature of the pile sufficiently for the thermophiles.
-The thermophiles carry out the hot composting, which results in the very high temperatures which kill any non-thermophiles to continue their decomposition.
+The thermophiles carry out the hot composting, which results in the very high temperatures which kill any non-thermophilic organisms.
+Aeration provides the necessary oxygen for the thermophiles to continue their decomposition.
 The compost then decreases in temperature during the final curing phase, and mesophilic organisms recolonize the compost.